-When we were kids we let our imagination run free all the time.
-Many of us had imaginary friends and we created entire worlds based on our creativity.
-We imagined ourselves as kings or princesses, as warriors, doctors, firefighters, etc. It was freeing and very much fun.
-In the midst of growing up we became ‘realistic’ and buckled down from our day to day ‘responsibilities’.
-We stopped dreaming and our imagination went to hibernation.
+When we were kids, we let our imagination run free.
+Many of us had imaginary friends, and we created entire worlds based on our creativity.
+We imagined ourselves as kings, princesses, warriors, doctors, firefighters, etc. It was freeing and very much fun.
+While growing up, we became ‘realistic’ and buckled down from our day-to-day’ responsibilities’.
+We stopped dreaming, and our imagination went into hibernation.
 We can awaken our imagination again by freeing it up.
-We can start by going back to becoming like our kid-selves through using our imaginations to create and visualize our ideal worlds.
+We can start by returning to becoming like our kid-selves by using our dreams to create and visualize our ideal worlds.
 We can use our imagination to create possibilities for ourselves.

 “I am enough of an artist to draw freely upon my imagination.
 Imagination is more important than knowledge.
 Knowledge is limited.
 Imagination encircles the world.”

 Let’s use our notebook to identify our ideals and preferences.
 When we have placed our dreams and intentions, we can use them to define our goals.
 On a blank page in our notebook, write this heading: “My Ideal ______. ” Let’s pick a topic to fill in the blank, preferably an issue we are presently unclear about.

 For example, “My Ideal House.”
 Start visualizing your ideal house in your mind’s eye by using your imagination.
 Start on the house’s lawn and walk towards the main door.
 What does the yard look like?
 What are the fences made of?
 Are there flowers around?
 In your notebook, describe what you see in great detail as you move from outside the house into the various rooms inside.
 Could you write it down?
 When we do this exercise, we can uncover our ideal environments and preferences, and it can help us clarify our goals.